mikecinnamon/MLearning/[ML-10]  Example - Direct marketing of term deposits.md

 Name: score, dtype: float64
 ```

 We can have a better view with separate histograms.
-The code has already been used in the previous example.
+The code has already been used in example ML-06.

 ```
 In [14]: from matplotlib import pyplot as plt